 6.4 Managerial implications

 In this section, we will discuss managerial implications and limitations of the results.
-The central part of the hypothesis was constituted by the effect of offline events on online participation in brand communities.
+The central part of the hypothesis is about the effect of offline events on online participation in brand communities.
 As discussed in the previous section, the evidence on this effect is not conclusive.
 The results are tilted towards a positive relationship as expected in the hypothesis, but the effect was only marginally significant (p < 0.10).
 As discussed in the critical evaluation, previous research did not come to a consensus on the direction of this effect either.
 It is therefore hard to conclude any managerial advice from the obtained data on this relationship.
 However, the relationship between the hedonic product category and participation was significant.
-Managers can, therefore, assume that building an online brand community around hedonic products has a higher chance of becoming a success.
-This does confirm prior research.
+Therefore, managers can assume that building an online brand community around hedonic products has a higher chance of becoming a success.
+This result does confirm prior research.
 We have not found a significant interaction effect on participation between attending offline events and the hedonic product category.
-This indicates that the effect of organising offline events is not influenced by the product group to which the product belongs.
+This finding indicates that the product group to which the product belongs does not influence the effect of organising offline events on online participation.
 This effect has not been tested directly in prior research.
 However, the hypothesis we deducted from several earlier findings which indirectly addressed the moderating effect of hedonic and utilitarian products could not be confirmed.

-We included several control variables have in the linear model, of which one gave an interesting insight.
+We included several control variables in the linear model, of which one gave an interesting insight.
 Employment status seems to interact with the effect of offline events on participation.
-For people belonging to the active (future) workforce, so people who are not retired or unable to work, the effect of offline events on participation was significantly stronger compared people belonging to the groups unable to work or retired.
+For people belonging to the active (future) workforce, so people who are not retired or unable to work, the effect of offline events on participation was significantly stronger compared to people belonging to the groups unable to work or retired.
 This difference can be interesting to managers when targeting people to attend offline events.
 However, when using these results, one should be careful given the small sample sizes for some of the groups.

-Some general comments on the managerial implications resulting from the findings presented above should be made.
+We want to make some general comments on the managerial implications resulting from the findings presented above.
 Due to limitations in time and resources, it was not possible to research a real brand community.
 We tried to minimise the bias on our results while designing the survey by, amongst others, removing brand names and keeping factors such as colour between the groups as similar as possible.
 However, given that the interaction effect on participation between offline events and people who indicated that they were a member of a brand community in the real world is significantly negative, one should question whether these results are generalisable to brand communities in the real world.
 Additional research on real brand communities and their fundamental differences is needed to generate useful and reliable managerial advice.

 6.5 Lessons learned